Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 AI made the process faster, but the monitoring logic still depended on:

-- understanding the vendor MIBs
+- understanding vendor MIBs
 - validating OIDs manually
 - checking extracted values against actual device behavior
-- aligning value maps so dashboards would stay visually consistent
+- aligning value maps so dashboards stay visually consistent

-So this project was not simply "generate a template and import it".
-It was a structured process of:
+> This project was not simply “generate a template and import it.”

-> **finding the correct MIB path, selecting useful OIDs, validating outputs, and then shaping the result into dashboard-friendly templates.**
+> It was a structured process of finding the correct MIB path, selecting useful OIDs, validating outputs, and shaping the result into dashboard-friendly templates.

 ---

-## Monitoring approach
+## 🔍 Monitoring approach

 ### 1. SNMP templates for vendor hardware